JG20108/rps-master/README.md

 I'm working hard to bring these new features and game modes to you.
 Stay tuned for updates and get ready for an even more exciting gaming experience!

 **Happy gaming!** 🎉🗿 🎮

+## 💻 Technologies Used

+This project is built using modern web development tools and libraries to ensure a high-quality user experience:

+- **[Vite.js](https://vitejs.dev/)** 🚀: A blazing fast build tool for modern web projects, providing a smooth developer experience and optimized builds.

+- **[React.js](https://reactjs.org/)** ⚛️: A JavaScript library for building user interfaces, enabling dynamic and responsive web applications.

+- **JavaScript** 📜: The programming language of the web, used for creating interactive and dynamic content.

+- **CSS** 🎨: Used for styling the application, ensuring it is visually appealing and accessible across different devices and screen sizes.